 We expect competition in our industry from existing and potential competitors to intensify.
-For details, see the discussions of our competition in the sections "Risk Factors" and "Our Business" from pages 30 to 31 and 128, respectively.
+For details, see the discussions of our competition in the sections "Risk Factors" and "Our Business" on pages 29 and 120, respectively.

 Seasonality of Business

 While there is variation in demand of power from state electricity distribution companies within a financial year, our business is not seasonal in nature.